tanishaa17/ai-testcase-generator/README.md

 ### 1. One-Time Setup

-- **Configure Credentials**: In the root `hackathon-project` folder, create or edit the `.env` file.
+- **Configure Credentials**: In the root `ai-testcase-generator` folder, create or edit the `.env` file.
 It must contain your credentials:
   ```
   GEMINI_API_KEY=your_gemini_key_here
   JIRA_SERVER=https://your-domain.atlassian.net